Me&i clothing for Women and children

 The Maxi Dresses are cut long with high splits up the sides with the intent for you to cut the dress off to a length that suits you.
 This is perfect for me as I often struggle with maxi dresses being, well, not ‘maxi’.
 You don’t need any sewing skills because the fabric will not run or fray.

 I tried on some of the range and was amazed at how good the clothes made me feel about myself.
 Items which I thought would make me look, dare I say it ‘fat’ actually disguised my Mummy Tummy, for once I was smiling when I looked in the mirror, something which hasn’t happened for a very long time.
 I hope to be able to review an item or two for me&i shortly so I will be able to tell you more then.

-Combed cotton – me&i only use the long fibres to make their fabric because it is of higher quality and means the item will hold its’ shape and colour better.
+me&i only use long fibres to make their fabric because it is of higher quality and means the item will hold its’ shape and colour better.

-As I said in the beginning, me&i aren’t the cheapest clothing on the market but you definitely get quality over quantity here.
+As I said in the beginning, me&i isn’t the cheapest clothing on the market but you definitely get quality over quantity here.
 Think along the lines of Joules and Boden, definitely not Primarni!
-This is because the clothes are designed to last, it’s durable style not throwaway fashion.
+This is because the clothes are designed to last, it’s a durable style, not throwaway fashion.